jawj/zapatos-docs/src/index.md

 ```

 The return type is of course appropriately narrowed to the requested columns only, so VS Code will complain if we now try to access `bookTitles[0].authorId`, for example.
 (Note: this works only when `strictNullChecks` are in operation).

+The `columns` option does not enable column aliasing — i.e. you can't use it to do `SELECT "column" AS "aliasedColumn"` or its equivalent — but column aliasing _is_ easily achieved using the `extras` option instead.

 ##### `order`, `limit` and `offset`